jbakse/html_css_workshop/content/index.md

 git config --global user.email grace@hopper.com
 ```

-#### Using Git
+### Using Git
 Git is a command line tool.
-You can type commands to git through the terminal app or VS Code's built in terminal.
+You can type commands to git through the terminal app or VS Code's built-in terminal.
 There are also Git GUIs like [Github Desktop](https://desktop.github.com/) that let you control git graphically.
 These typically rely on the git command line tool under the hood.
 This guide will introduce the git cli commands.

 Command 				| Meaning
 --- 					| ---